vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 **Note**: For the purposes of this Getting Started Guide, please ensure the name of the registry secret remains `registry-credentials`.

-## Install App Toolkit Package
+## Install Application Toolkit Package

-1. Verify if the App Toolkit package is available to install.
+1. Verify if the Application Toolkit package is available to install.

     ```sh
     tanzu package available get app-toolkit.community.tanzu.vmware.com